grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/installing-dashboards-and-alerts.md

 6. Install the recording rules saved at `operations/mimir-mixin-compiled/rules.yaml` in your Prometheus
 7. Install the alerts saved at `operations/mimir-mixin-compiled/alerts.yaml` in your Prometheus

 Alternatively, you can compile the mixin in a container.
-To do so, replace the previous two steps with the following command:
+To do so, replace steps 3 & 4 with the following command:

 ```bash
 make BUILD_IN_CONTAINER=true build-mixin